PhoenixTales/phoenix-docs/mechanics/trading.md

 When letting go of the `ACTION` key, the interface closes.

-Instead of navigating through a traders inventory, you will move your character through the trader's shop and we show that the trader is observing you in his shop, comments on the items you are interested in and mentions the price.
+Instead of navigating through a traders inventory, you will move your character through the trader's shop.
+We visualise how the trader is observing you in his shop, comments on the items you are interested in and mentions the price.

 This system is both simple as well as immersive and lets the player feel more in control at any time; whatever happens, he can immediately just release a button and is again in full control of his character, can turn around and leave.